wowlabresearch/PAWSE_HRI2026/README.md

-<small>Figures and supplementary materials in this repository are licensed under CC BY 4.0.</small>
+<sub>Figures and supplementary materials in this repository are licensed under CC BY 4.0.</sub>